dojot/flowbroker-ui/README.md

 | @node-red/editor-client                           | the client-side resources of the Node-RED editor application                                                    |

 Check out http://nodered.org/docs/getting-started/ for full instructions about Node-RED.
-The @node-red/registry and @Node-red/utils are used as compiled components.
+The @node-red/registry, @node-red/runtime, and @Node-red/utils are used as compiled components.

+Furthermore, the UI no longer offered the following features (created by a standard version node-RED):

+    - context
+    - config-nodes
+    - groups
+    - subflow
+    - import-library
+    - export-library

 ## Dependencies

-The Flowbroker-UI only depends of the Dojot Service Flowbroker.
+The Flowbroker-UI depends of the following Dojot services:

+    - Auth
+    - DeviceManager
+    - DataBroker
+    - Flowbroker
+    - Flowbroker-context-manager
+    - Kafka

+## Roadmap

+We propose some improvements to the Flowbroker-UI, aimed at improving the user experience and adding new features.
+Below are presented some issues to consider:

+- Create translation for Portuguese;

 ## Running the service